 Each 504 Plan outlines how the school will provide physical, environmental, and content accommodations for students with disabilities.

-When you have eczema, leveraging the accommodations and benefits available to you at your workplace or school is an important part of taking care of your skin.
+When you have eczema-prone skin, leveraging the accommodations and benefits available to you at your workplace or school is an important part of living with your condition.

-At Gladskin, we help our customers thrive in their day-to-day lives by making products that work with the nature of your skin in order to restore its health.
-Our Eczema Cream is steroid free, clinically proven, and safe for everyone, age 3 months+.
+At Gladskin, we help customers thrive by making products with your skin in mind.
+Our Eczema Cream is steroid free, clinically proven to reduce eczema symptoms, and safe for age 3 months+.